mark3lau/Spock_Game/README.md

 <hr>

 ## <u>7.
 Technology</u>
-HTML, CSS, JavaScript, gitpod, fontawesome, googlefonts, Github pages. why have i used it
+HTML and CSS were used to give the site it's core text and styling structures.
+JavaScript was used to run the interactive parts of the game, including but not limited to the score updates, generating the random computer choice and the logic determining the win, lose and draw outcomes.
+Two fonts were chosen from Google Fonts for the text styles of the site.
+The icons for the player choices were taken from Font Awesome.
+The audio files for the win and lose noises were taken from Mixkit.
+Gitpod was the application chosen to develop the site.
+The site has been deployed on Github pages.
 <hr>

 ## <u>8.
 Testing</u>

    ### **Code validation**
    HTML and CSS.
-No errors were found when the codes were put through the [W3C validator](https://validator.w3.org/) for HTML and [Jigsaw validator](https://jigsaw.w3.org/css-validator/) for CSS.
+Small errors were found and have been corrected since when the codes were put through the [W3C validator](https://validator.w3.org/) for HTML and [Jigsaw validator](https://jigsaw.w3.org/css-validator/) for CSS.

-   JavaScript.
+   The JavaScript code was put through the [JShint validator](https://jshint.com/) with minor errors such as unnecessary semicolons that have now been rectified.

    ### **Test cases (user story based with screenshots)**

    #### **Desktop**

    ##### Landing page
    As the user is on the landing page, the user is shown the game title in the header, and two images underneath with the rules of the game.
 There is a message that informs the user to enter a username in a text box, where the pointer is focused on the text box already as the landing page loads.
-The user is also presented with two options below to choose a difficulty level for the game, Easy Spock and Hard Devil.
-The user must enter a username and choose a level in order to progress to the game page.
+The user has to enter text into the text box before the options for the two difficulty levels are displayed on the page, Easy Spock and Hard Devil.

    ![nav-bar-highlight](docs/screenshots/home-button-highlight.png "Nav bar highlight")

    ![social-media-link-highlight](docs/screenshots/twitter-highlight.png "Social media link highlight")

    ##### Game page
    When the user gets to the game page, the username that was typed into the text box on the landing page will appear on the left side of the screen.
 In between the username and computer name, there is a scoreboard that indicates the scores for the player and the computer.
 Underneath the scoreboard is a "Ready?" message, the choices the user needs to make which are represented as icons, and another message to promt the user to make the first move to start the game.
    When the user hovers over the icons, the icons will "pop" out and is highlighted with a blue border.
 When the user clicks on a choice, the game starts immediately and the score will automatically update and the results message will appear to show the user whether they have won that round or not.
 If the user has won a round, the user's score in the scoreboard will light up green.
 If the user has lost the round, the computer's score in the scoreboard will light up red.
 If it's a draw, it will only be indicated through the results message.
+   If the user clicks on the game title in the header, this will refresh the page and take the user to the landing page to restart the game.

    ![join-us-error-message](docs/screenshots/join-us-error-message.png "Join us page error message")

    #### **Mobile**
-   Within a screensize width of 390px, the tennis ball home button in the header disappears on all pages.
-The navigation bar is pushed to the top left of the screen.
-On the Home page the four steps in the How it Works section are stacked on top of each other.
-In the London tennis courts section the maps are stacked below their corresponding text information.
-All links and icons work as they did for the desktop width.
+   For a mobile width of 390px, the rules images are stacked on top of each other.
+The heading, images and text are all made smaller to fit the screen size better.
+In the game page, the icons, messages and names are all made smaller.
+The transformation of the icons when the user hovers over an icon has also been made smaller to minimise the movement of the icons from one row to another.

    ![home-page-390px](docs/screenshots/home-page-390px.png "Home page 390px")
    ![join-us-page-390px](docs/screenshots/join-us-page-390px.png "Join Us page 390px")